Brunch & Batter

 • 📖Recipe

 There are only a few key ingredients, so make them stand out.
-That means, splurge on the fancier, thicker bacon, reach for the fresh strawberries, then top it with a hearty bread that can stand up to a good old-fashioned toasting.
+That means, splurge on the thicker bacon, reach for the fresh strawberries, then top it with a hearty bread that can stand up to a good old-fashioned toasting.

 • Bacon- Opt for thick-cut bacon.
 I found an "extra thick" thick-cut bacon, and it is perfect for this sandwich.

 • Lettuce- The crispier the better.
 Iceberg is a good choice, but it lacks flavor.
-A fresh crisp romaine or Bibb lettuce will add flavor and texture, and give it the prettiest pop of green.
+A fresh, crisp romaine or Bibb lettuce will add flavor and texture, and give it the prettiest pop of green.

 • Strawberries- Fresh, ripe, and on the larger side if you can find them.
 Smaller strawberries tend to be a little sweeter, but you want them slightly bigger for the sandwich, or the fruit might slide off the bread.
 You don't need them gargantuan-sized, just a bit larger.